jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

 [[Click here for the original post with larger figures]](http://jmbh.github.io/Predictability-in-network-models/)

 Each variable is represented by a node and the edges correspond to partial correlations, because in this dataset the MGM consists only of conditional Gaussian variables.
 The green color of the edges indicates that all partial correlations in this graph are positive, and the edge-width is proportional to the absolute value of the partial correlation.
-The blue pie chart behind the node indicates the predictability measure for each node.
+The blue pie chart behind the node indicates the predictability measure for each node (more blue = higher predictability).

 We see that intrusive memories, traumatic dreams and flashbacks cluster together.
 Also, we observe that avoidance of thoughts (avoidth) about trauma interacts with avoidance of acitivies reminiscent of the trauma (avoidact) and that hypervigilant (hyper) behavior is related to feeling easily startled (startle).
 But there are also less obvious interactions, for instance between anger and concentration problems.